danielhzhou/inference/README.md

 # Llama 2 7B Inference Engine

 A from-scratch **Llama 2 7B inference engine** in PyTorch, building toward an **inference serving engine** with request scheduling and continuous batching.
-Currently runs single-request inference on Apple Silicon (MPS).

 ## Progress